theandrelima/nornflow/docs/variables_basics.md

 - No cross-contamination between devices

 This isolation is managed by NornFlow's `NornFlowDeviceContext` class, which creates separate variable contexts for each device.
 This ensures that tasks running in parallel don't interfere with each other's variables, even when they're modifying variables with the same names.

+## Advanced: Hook-Driven Template Resolution

+NornFlow includes an advanced feature called Hook-Driven Template Resolution that allows sophisticated conditional workflows.
+This feature is primarily used by the built-in `if` hook but can be leveraged by custom hooks.

+### What It Does

+Normally, NornFlow resolves all Jinja2 templates in task arguments before task execution.
+With hook-driven template resolution, this process can be deferred and performed just-in-time only for hosts that meet specific criteria.

+>> NOTE: For developers creating custom hooks, see the [Hooks Guide](hooks_guide.md#hook-driven-template-resolution) for more about the implementation details.

 ## Best Practices